CaithlynGarcia/IASC-1P04/README.md

 ## About the Game

 The Two Fates is a story about a noble faced with a dilemma whose actions could affect their future, and the answers reveal themselves as their journey progresses.
 Players collect materials and interact with future allies as they determine whether to follow a benevolent god or their closest friend.
-Inspried by the "Fire Emblem" series, The Two Fates asks just two questions--what type of noble will you be, and where will your actions lead you and your people?
+Inspired by the "Fire Emblem" series, The Two Fates asks just two questions--what type of noble will you be, and where will your actions lead you and your people?
 Freedom or destruction, what happens in the end is up to you.

 ## Play now